ray-project/ray/doc/source/ray-observability/ray-distributed-debugger.rst

 Start a Ray cluster
 ~~~~~~~~~~~~~~~~~~~

-Run `ray start --head` to start a Ray Cluster.
+Run `ray start --head` to start a Ray cluster.

 Register the cluster
 ~~~~~~~~~~~~~~~~~~~~

+Find and click the Ray extension in the VS Code left side nav.
 Add the Ray cluster `IP:PORT` to the cluster list.
-The default `IP:PORT` is `127.0.0.1:8265`, and you can change it when starting a new cluster.
+The default `IP:PORT` is `127.0.0.1:8265`.
+You can change it when you start the cluster.
 Make sure your current machine can access the IP and port.

 .. image:: ./images/register-cluster.gif
     :align: center